acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   ..

-  * if you see "usermod: group 'docker' does not exist", install docker (e.g. using setup-docker.sh in the system-integration/tools folder) and run the command above again.
+  * if you see "usermod: group 'docker' does not exist", install docker (e.g. using setup_docker.sh in the system-integration/tools folder) and run the command above again.
 Once you do not see the message above, logout and re-login.

-* execute the following command to install/configure prerequisites, including k8s, MariaDB, and the ELK stack, using your user account, and hostname as the domain name you will use to access the deployed platform.
+* execute the following command to install/configure prerequisites, including k8s, MariaDB, and the ELK stack, using your user account, and the hostname or domain name you will use to access the deployed platform.

   .. code-block:: bash

-    $ bash system-integration/AIO/acumos_k8s_prep.sh $USER $HOSTNAME
+    $ bash system-integration/AIO/acumos_k8s_prep.sh $USER <domain> 2>&1 | tee aio_prep.log
   ..

 * When you see "Prerequisites setup is complete." as the result of the